 |Generally healthy, chances of deafness in blue-eyed cats, ataxia, and hypertrophic cardiomyopathy||Generally healthy, may develop hypertrophic cardiomyopathy, deafness in cats with blue eyes, eye infections and irritation, breathing problems, kidney issues, retinal atrophy||Generally healthy, may develop genetic diseases, hypertrophic cardiomyopathy, feline aortic thromboembolism (FATE), congenital vertebral malformations|

 Turkish Angoras are a rather rare breed.
 These cats are known for their luxuriant cashmere-like white coat and odd eyes that are generally amber and blue in color.
-Since they are very affectionate and loving, they make ideal pets and emotional support animals for people who are dealing with some emotional and mental conditions.
+Since they are very affectionate and loving, they make ideal pets and an emotional support cat for people who are dealing with some emotional and mental conditions.

 If you want to make your Turkish Angora your ESA then fill the questionnaire to see if you qualify.